 Getting Your Refund Or Replacement

-however, you do not have to accept the offer.
+Replacement – The manufacturer may offer to replace your original vehicle; however, you do not have to accept the offer.
 You may say NO and demand a refund.

-receive the full purchase price of your original motor vehicle, minus a “reasonable allowance
+Refund For Purchased Vehicles – If you choose to receive a refund, you will receive the full purchase price of your original motor vehicle, minus a “reasonable allowance for vehicle use”.

 The full refund includes, but is not limited to:

 credits and allowances for any trade-in vehicle

 costs of any options and other modifications added by the manufacturer or its authorized dealer

 costs of sales tax, license and registration fees, and finance charges.

 charges for renting a similar vehicle while the original vehicle was out of service because of the defect